-The Manitoba Human Rights Code preamble starts with this line: “Much discrimination is rooted in ignorance and education is essential to its eradication…” This points to the importance of learning in order to prevent ourselves from making mistakes that can be hurtful or harmful to others.
+The Manitoba Human Rights Code preamble starts with this line: “Much discrimination is rooted in ignorance and education is essential to its eradication…” This points to the importance of keeping informed in order to prevent ourselves from making mistakes that can be hurtful or harmful to others.
 If concepts of gender identity, gender equality/equity, sexual orientation or LGBTQ rights are new to you, make an effort to read about them.
 Your local library is a great source of information on these topics.
 You can also search through the internet for materials.
 Organizations in Manitoba like SERC (Sexuality Education Resource Centre MB) or Rainbow Resource Centre have online resources, events (seminars, trainings), support projects and other activities that can help you become more informed about these issues (for sample materials, see Community Resources below).
 You can also check out Manitoba Education’s list of LGBTQ Resources for more sources of information.

 Keep an open mind

 This means suspending your judgement as you learn more and understand issues about gender.
 Open-minded people look at information not only through the lens of their own experience, beliefs or principles; they put themselves in other people’s shoes to understand what they may be experiencing or feeling.
 In this way, they develop empathy and a greater respect for others who may be going through a harder journey than they are.

 Know the law

 Human Rights law protects people against gender discrimination.
 In Manitoba, the Manitoba Human Rights Commission is responsible for administering the Human Rights Code.
 The Code explicitly prohibits discrimination or harassment on the basis of a person’s gender or actual or perceived gender identity.
 It also outlines ways by which employers and service providers may provide reasonable accommodation that does not cause undue hardship.
 To know more about human rights protections, read Discrimination based on gender identity and The Human Rights Code.

 Stand up against harassment of any kind